Best carpet cleaner machines in 2022

 On the upside, a bigger machine usually means a bigger engine—which means more suction power.
 It also means bigger tanks—both for cleaning fluid, and for waste fluid—so you can clean a larger area in one go without stopping.

-Best commercial carpet cleaner: Rug Doctor Mighty Pro Commercial Carpet Cleaner
+Best commercial: Rug Doctor Mighty Pro Commercial Carpet Cleaner

 This commercial carpet cleaner’s spraying system injects cleaning solution deep into the carpet, which helps begin the process of detaching dirt, stains, and odors.
 Next, the Rug Doctor’s triple-action vibrating brush works on all sides of each carpet fiber, before professional level suction is applied to remove dirt, odors, and solution, leaving a clean carpet that dries quickly.